App Development

 These experiments may require broader stakeholder participation and thoughtful facilitation of the exercises described.
 Again, WillowTree’s strategists can support such efforts.

-Take a How Might We (HMW) approach to leverage generative AI during ideation:
+Take a How Might We (HMW) approach to activating AI during ideation:

 1. Identify 10 user goals in your app (purchase a product, stream a video, etc.).